Countable Baccarat Side Bets

 • 6s are counted as -8

-Professor Jacobson then ran a computer simulation that involved 100 million baccarat shoes with eight full decks each to test the efficiency of the system he devised.
-The simulated games gave very deep penetration as the cut card was inserted fourteen cards from the shoe’s end.
+Professor Jacobson then ran a computer simulation involving 100 million baccarat shoes, each with eight full decks, to test the system’s efficiency.
+The simulated games offered very deep penetration because the cut card was inserted fourteen cards from the end of the shoe.

-The results indicated that a player can win approximately 0.27 betting units per every hundred hands when using the above-described counting system.
-It may not sound particularly impressive but you should not underestimate the fact there is a significant house edge to overcome with the Super 6 side bet.
+The results showed that a player can win approximately 0.27 betting units per hundred hands when using the system described above.
+It may not sound particularly impressive, but remember that there is a significant house edge to overcome with the Super 6 side bet.

 The Dragon 7 Side Bet